lynnfaraday/aresmush.com/_root/tutorials/code/localization.md

         db:
             object_not_found: Nothing found with that name.

+> **Tip:** Like all YAML files, translation files require quotes around strings with special characters in them.
+When in doubt, use quotes.

 ## Translation Keys

 A translation key is in the form `section.key_name`.
 For example:  `dispatcher.huh` or `db.object_not_found`.
 You can use translation keys in the globally-available translate method `t()` to get the actual text for that key in the current language.